dat-upc/UploaderExamensApunts/README.md

-# UploaderExamensApunts
+# Description
-Webapp to upload exams, notes, etc. to the website.
+This repository contains a webapp used to upload exams, notes and other materials to the DAT (Delegació d'Alumnes de Telecomunicacions) website.
+It is developed using Python3 and the Django framework.

+# Source code
+All the files in this repository are licensed under the **GNU General Public License 3**, or any later version.

+# Installation #
-## Installation ##
+## Development ##
-### Development ###
 This installation notes are for a development environment.
-For a production environment please see the *nginx* section below.
+For a production environment please see the **Production** section below.

 1. Install required software:
 ```